mlazarovits/BayesianClustering/README.md

 - `Jet` is 1 cluster unit (it can be anything, doesn't have to be a physics jet)
 	- it can be composite (made up of multiple Jets) or singular (ie one rechit)
 	- these are the units that are clustered in `JetCluster`
-- `Cluster` calls the specified model (either Gaussian Mixture or Bayesian Gaussian Mixture) and runs the corresponding EM algorithm to find the cluster parameters
+- `Cluster` calls the full algorithm and runs the corresponding EM algorithm to find the cluster parameters
-	- TODO: eventually will introduct Bayesian Hierarchical clustering to combine jets into cluster hierarchy and use varGMM EM to re-estimate clusters at each step
+- `FindSubjets` only calls the variational EM algorithm with Gaussian mixture model
+	- can be done in $\eta - \phi$ space or $X - Y - Z$ space, both with a time dimension